Amalfi Coast – 6 nights (standard)

 ARRIVING BY AIR

 The best “local airport” is Naples.
 Intercontinental flights may use Rome then take a train directly to Salerno (around 2½ hrs) and from there either a bus or ferry (April – Oct only, latest 15:30 in low season, see www.travelmar.it for timetables) to Amalfi.
+We highly recommend the ferry as a great way to arrive in Amalfi.
 The transfer from Rome Fiumicino airport to Rome Termini station takes around 30 mins.

 Land by: 14:30 if using public transport (later arrivals possible, missing supper).
 Private shared shuttles enable later landing times.